 From 2012 to 2016, Mr. Johannsen was named a "Missouri/Kansas Rising Star" in the "SuperLawyers" edition of Law and Politics Magazine.
+He has now appeared as a “SuperLawyer” in three consecutive years.
 Mr. Johannsen received his Juris Doctorate from the University of Missouri-Kansas City School of Law.
 During law school, he received the Thomas E. Deacy, Sr. award for excellence in trial advocacy.
 After achieving the highest score in the trial advocacy program, he was selected to represent the university at a national convention of trial attorneys in Toronto, Canada.
 He served as the law school Honor Court Prosecutor, overseeing the investigation and enforcement of violations of the school honor code.
 He received his Honors Bachelor of Arts degree in Criminal Justice from Saint Louis University, where he graduated magna cum laude.

 Mr. Johannsen currently serves as the President of the Kansas City Chapter of the Claims and Litigation Management Alliance.